 - Make sure you can afford to travel this Christmas

-Plan to spend Christmas at home if you need too!
+Plan to spend Christmas at home if you need to!

 - Follow the budget when buying Christmas gifts

-Good examples of a homemade gift would be, homemade cookies or fudge.
+Good examples of cheap Christmas gifts for couples would be a homemade gift of cookies or fudge.

 Giving homemade gifts will leave you with more money to spend on those special people in your life.

 Create a Christmas budget per child from whatever money is remaining and stick rigidly to that list.

 - Try buying within the four present rule: